top of page

 Key Rights of Injured Workers:

-• Respect and Dignity: Employers and medical providers must treat injured workers with respect and dignity.
+• Fair and Respectful Treatment: Employers and healthcare providers are required to treat injured workers with respect.

 Wet road with a traffic cone and debris in focus.
 A yellow car and blurred lights appear in the background, suggesting a rainy day mood.